University of Cambodia: The School of undergraduate studies (SUS)

-The School of Graduate Studies (SGS)
+The School of graduate studies (SGS)

-The School of Graduate Studies works with all the Colleges and Schools to spread information about UC's offerings as well as the value of graduate degrees to prospective students.
+The school of graduate studies works with all the colleges and schools to spread information about UC's offerings as well as the value of graduate degrees to prospective students.
 The school also works in guiding graduate students during their time at UC, and answers any questions they may have.
-The school oversees the 24 Master's degree programs, as well as the 11 Doctoral programs.
+The school oversees the 24 master's degree programs, as well as the 11 doctoral programs.
 It is also responsible for the coordination and publication of the UC Occasional Paper Series.

 Enrollment

-As of December 2018, The University of Cambodia has a current enrollment of 4,221 students.
+As of January 2025, The University of Cambodia has an enrollment of 4,561 students.